Skip to Main Content

 | Give a Gift |

 Mario Chard was born in northern Utah and educated at Weber State University, Purdue University, and Stanford University as a Wallace Stegner Fellow in Poetry.
-Winner of the 2012 “Discovery” / Boston Review Poetry Prize, he currently teaches English at The Westminster Schools in Atlanta, Georgia, where he lives with his wife and sons.
+Winner of the 2012 “Discovery” / Boston Review Poetry Prize, he currently writes and teaches in Atlanta, Georgia, where he lives with his wife and sons.

 Creative Nonfiction Writer, Fiction Writer, Poet